soumya007GitHub/soumya007GitHub/README.md

 <img src="https://img.shields.io/badge/GitHub-181717?style=for-the-badge"/>
 </a>

-🤝 Connect With Me
-If you like my work, consider starring my repositories and connecting with me :)
+🤝 Connect with me if you like my work, consider starring my repositories :)
 </div>